United States Coronavirus Statistics

 COVID-19 is caused by the SARS-CoV-2 virus.How can I stop the spread of COVID-19?

 The best proven way to stop the spread of COVID-19 is to avoid all unnecessary social contact.
 However, this is difficult since our lives are built around social interactions.
 A combination of mask-wearing and 6-12 feet social distancing will help curb community transmission of COVID-19.Why is it called the coronavirus?

 COVID-19 is called the coronavirus becuase the virus appears to have a halo or crown surrounding it, derived from the Latin corona.When will the world return to normal?

 The world may take several years after a vaccine is produced to return to 'normal', if ever.
 The virus has had profound economic impacts felt around the world which has brought global trade to a halt, and has forever changed international economies.

-Sponsored listings help keep the servers running.
-Please use an adblocker if you do not want to see ads.
+Ads help to pay for my time developing the site.
+Please use an adblocker if you do not want to see ads :)

 Table MetricsTotal Cases:

 The number of new confirmed COVID-19 cases in the past 7 days.